HIA Graduate Certificate- On-Campus Program

 Plan of Study

-The on-campus HIA Graduate Certificate is comprised of that build foundational and core competencies in Health Informatics and Analytics.
+The on-campus HIA Graduate Certificate is comprised of 15 credit hours/5 courses that build foundational and core competencies in Health Informatics and Analytics.
 The Graduate Certificate is designed to be pursued as a stand-alone credential, or folded into the Master’s degree.
 The core classes are:

 - Introduction to US Healthcare Systems- HADM 6100